LooksRare/contracts-raffle/README.md

 7. `Complete`
    After the raffle creator claims the fees accumulated from selling raffle tickets, the raffle is considered `Complete`.

-8. `Cancelled`
+8. `Refundable`
    If the raffle is still in the `Created` state (no prizes were deposited) or is not able to sell out at least the specified minimum entries, then the raffle can be cancelled.
-Once the raffle is cancelled, the raffle creator can withdraw the prizes deposited (if any) and the ticket buyers can withdraw the fees spent (if any).
+The raffle can be transitioned to `Refundable` state if there are deposited prizes.
+The raffle creator can withdraw the prizes and the ticket buyers can withdraw the fees spent (if any).

+9. `Cancelled`
+   A raffle can transition from `Refundable` to `Cancelled` by having the raffle creator withdrawing the prizes or it can transition from `Created` to `Cancelled` directly if the prizes were never deposited.
+   Ticket buyers can still withdraw the fees spent.

 ### Protocol fees